Can you meet the needs of goldfish and tropical fish in the same aquarium? Or is this just a recipe for disaster?

 I definitely wouldn’t recommend keeping goldfish with tropical fish, and I know several fish hobbyists who wouldn’t either.
 Goldfish aren’t tropical.

 It isn’t just a matter of how goldfish get along with other tropical fish.
 Goldfish and tropical fish have different requirements and to meet both requirements in one tank is just impossible.
 You can’t do it.
-You might come close, but you can’t give your goldfish all of the recommended care they need in a tropical aquarium.
+You might come close, but you can’t give your fish all of the recommended goldfish care they need in a tropical aquarium.

 - Maybe you can’t give your goldfish a complete nutritional diet because you also have to meet the needs of your tropical fish.